What Can I Do to Prevent HVAC Water Damage in My Home?

 - Calculate placement for air movement and dehumidification equipment

 - EPA-registered antimicrobials eliminate mold risk.
 Sanitation is another critical element of water damage mitigation that removes mold and mildew risk while rectifying odors.
-A multitude of sanitation and deodorization methods are available, including sprays, fogging, manual cleaning, and injection systems for carpeting.
+Many sanitation and deodorization methods are available, including sprays, fogging, manual cleaning, and injection systems for carpeting.

 Tips for Changing Your HVAC Filters

 - How does changing the filter prevent water damage?
 Regular filter changes are not only beneficial for your indoor air quality.
 This routine maintenance task can also prevent your air conditioning from overworking to maintain comfortable temperatures in your home.
-An overworked air conditioning system can freeze and then defrost moisture on the evaporator coils, which can create water damage in your Wilmington home’s HVAC system.
+An overworked air conditioning system can freeze and then defrost moisture on the evaporator coils, creating water damage in your Wilmington home’s HVAC system.

 - How often should you change your filter?
-This can vary based on the type of filter you use and what is needed for your specific HVAC system.
+This can vary based on your filter and what is needed for your specific HVAC system.
 Typical replacement intervals for filters are monthly and semi-annually.